lucascaovilla/lucascaovilla-backend/README.md

 - `Dotnet`
 - `Docker`

-# :hammer: How to run
+# :hammer: How to run the application

 <h4>Run ´docker compose -f dev.docker-compose.yml up´ to start the application</h4>